aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-icons/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## Add Icons to Worksheet in Aspose.Cells
+## Add Icons to a Worksheet in Aspose.Cells

-If you need to use [Aspose.Cells](https://products.aspose.com/cells/) to add 'icons' in an Excel file, then this document can provide you with some help.
+If you need to use [Aspose.Cells](https://products.aspose.com/cells/) to add icons to an Excel file, this document can help you.

-The Excel interface corresponding to the insert icon operation is as follows:
+The Excel interface corresponding to the insert‑icon operation is as follows:

 ![](1.png)

-- Select the position of the icon to be inserted in the worksheet
+- Select the position of the icon to be inserted in the worksheet.
-- Left click *Insert*->*Icons*
+- Click *Insert* → *Icons*.
-- In the window that opens, select the icon in the red rectangle in the figure above
+- In the window that opens, select the icon inside the red rectangle shown in the figure above.
-- Left click *Insert*, it will be inserted into the Excel file.
+- Click *Insert*; the icon will be inserted into the Excel file.

 The effect is as follows:

 ![](2.png)

-Here, we have prepared *sample code* to help you insert icons using [Aspose.Cells](https://products.aspose.com/cells/).
-There is also a necessary [sample file](sample.xlsx) and an icon [resource file](icon.zip).
-We used the Excel interface to insert an icon with the same display effect as the [resource file](icon.zip) in the [sample file](sample.xlsx).
+Here we have prepared **sample code** to help you insert icons using [Aspose.Cells](https://products.aspose.com/cells/).
+There is also a required sample file ([sample.xlsx]) and an icon resource file ([icon.zip]).
+We used the Excel interface to insert an icon that has the same display effect as the resource file in the sample file.

 ### C++